signal8/Project02-SpaceShooter/README.md

 ## Implementation
 Created in Unity 2022.3.17f1

+## Installation
+Clone this repository, and head to the Build/SI3 directory.
+A windows executable should be present.

 ## References
-https://andrewmushel.com/articles/looping-music-in-unity/ - Custom Loop Point Script that was very helpful. https://opengameart.org/content/atari-booms - Nice retro explosion sounds.
+https://andrewmushel.com/articles/looping-music-in-unity/ - Custom Loop Point Script that was very helpful.

+https://opengameart.org/content/atari-booms - Nice retro explosion sounds.

 Everything else in this demo was handmade.

 ## Future Development